 However, if there is a blockage, disruption or lack of muscle movement the body will show signs of fluid retention seen as swelling called oedema.

-Functions of the Spleen
+Functions of the spleen

-LD is of medical significance because it is found extensively in body tissues, such as blood cells and heart muscle, as with other proteins it is used as a tissue-fuction marker as it is released during tissue damage and is a marker of common injuries and disease.
+LD is of medical significance because it is found extensively in body tissues, such as blood cells and heart muscle, as with other proteins it is used as a tissue-function marker as it is released during tissue damage and is a marker of common injuries and disease.
 This protein has been found in high levels in many human cancers and has been demonstrated to be an effective serum cancer marker.
 (Lymhoscintography)

-THE ANSWER - DON`T GET STRESSED - IT REALLY CAN BE FATAL.
+DON`T GET STRESSED - IT REALLY CAN BE FATAL.

-Lymph Vessels and how Lymph moves through the system
+Lymph capillaries, vessels and how lymph moves